vporton/carbon-flow/README.md

 to control a separate contract acting as a ERC-1155 smart wallet.
 Another solution is to use my ERC-20 wrapper.

+## Advice

+Quadratic voting anti-sybill can be done by using Fuse.io network (not the main Ethereum network where gas is far too costly anyway) and GoodDollar private keys as the keys for voting.
+A user of GoodDollar would not give to somebody other his private key easily because the key costs money.
+So it is a good anti-sybill.
+As a consequence, we should think of deploying our entire system on Fuse.
+Another alternative would be Matic.

 ## See also

 `doc/` folder.
 Use LibreOffice to read these files.